byrge/hugo_byrgeleeuwangh/content/posts/app/app-debug-proxy/index.md

 ### Start MITM web via the terminal

 {{< img src="images/mitm-terminal.png" alt="Start MITM web via the terminal" >}}

+### Check your Privacy settings in iOS
+Check if you have enabled any privacy features in iOS which could block the Google Analytics tracking in MITM.
+In `Privacy` → `Tracking` the app you want to track should be enabled (toggle on) in the list.
+Also check if you have any add blockers installed on your iPhone.
+If so, disable them temporarily!

+{{< img src="images/app_tracking_privacy_settings" alt="Check your Privacy Settings for App Tracking" >}}

 ## Install MITM on Android / MacOS
 You need to install the [proxy](https://mitmproxy.org/) via the terminal, but no worries.
 There is also a Web Interface after installation to monitor your app traffic.